-- This kit has been designed to work with many stock parking brake cables.
+- This kit includes new parking brake cables that will pass through the body and connect to the parking brake handle in the same manner as the original cables.
 The cables will now run above the axle and connect to the levers on the calipers.
-In certain cases, such as with some aftermarket suspension kits the stock cables may not work.
-In those situations, the best solution is a universal cable kit such as those supplied by Lokar. - 2.
-Work the parking brake levers on each caliper by hand until the rotor cannot be spun by hand with the lever engaged.
+Using the L-brackets, Cable clamps, and nuts and bolts supplied secure the parking brake cable to the lower trailing arm using the sway bar mounting bolt.
+This will ensure the cables do not rub against the tires.
+Photo 9 - 2.
+In certain cases, such as with some aftermarket suspension kits, the supplied cables may not work.
+In those situations, the best solution is a universal cable kit such as those supplied by Lokar. - 3.
+Work the parking brake levers on each caliper using an adjustable wrench slid over the lever until the rotor cannot be spun by hand with the lever engaged.
 This step must be completed to achieve a firm brake pedal.
-It will take many - 3. applications of the lever to completely adjust the calipers.
+It will take several applications of the lever to completely adjust the calipers.
 If you are unable to properly adjust the calipers in this manner the pistons can also be adjusted by turning them out a 1⁄4 turn at a time by removing the inner brake pad and turning the piston counterclockwise.
 The best tool for this job is a caliper adjusting tool, but a large flat head screwdriver can also be used.
 This process will also be used to turn the pistons back in when you replace worn out brake pads in the future.
 In order for your new calipers to stay in adjustment and provide a solid pedal feel the parking brake must be used on a regular basis. - 4.
-Connect the cables to the calipers and make final adjustments as necessary to insure the parking brake applies and releases completely.
-If the car is supported under the frame rails and the rear suspension is fully extended it may be necessary to make your final adjustments when the truck is back on the ground and the suspension is compressed.
+Connect the cables to the calipers and make final adjustments as necessary to ensure the parking brake applies and releases completely.
+If the car is supported under the frame rails and the rear suspension is fully extended it may be necessary to make your final adjustments when the car is back on the ground and the suspension is compressed.